Inside San Diego's Roof Replacement Market - Real June 2026 Prices

 Do I need a permit for roof replacement in San Diego?

 Yes.
-The City of San Diego requires a building permit for all re-roofing projects.
-This ensures the materials meet fire California's fire safety and energy efficiency standards.
-Your contractor usually handles this, but the homeowner is ultimately responsible for ensuring it's done.
+The City of San Diego requires a building permit for most re-roofing projects.
+This ensures the new roof meets current fire safety and energy efficiency standards (Title 24).
+Your contractor should handle the permit process, but always verify that it has been issued before work begins.

 What goes into the price